SlappyBoyMilkman/preact-netlify/content/contact/currently-based-in-san-francisco.md

 ---
-title: Currently based in San Francisco.
+title: Based in San Francisco.
 ---
+Currently looking for design opportunities in the Bay Area.
 Reach out for any freelance work, or just to chat!
-Currently looking for design opportunities in the Bay Area.

 Email: <mailto:hello@jackferrante.com>